 Underlying maternity rights is the principle under the Equality Act 2010 that a woman should not be discriminated against because of the protected characteristic of pregnancy and maternity.
-By ensuring that these rights are understood and enforced throughout a woman’s pregnancy and subsequent maternity leave, your organisation will be providing the right support to your employee and avoiding the risk of a costly and complicated employment tribunal claim.
+By ensuring that these rights are understood and applied throughout a woman’s pregnancy and maternity leave, your organisation will be providing the right support to your employee and avoiding the risk of a costly and complicated employment tribunal claim.

 Laura Merrylees, Senior employment law editor